annalisa144/reverdecer/_posts/2018-07-28-time-is-not-on-our-side.md

 We left the vet at 12:15
 * we'd planned to do some grocery shopping, meet up with our uncle for an exchange of goods and services, then spend the rest of the day en El Terreno
 * it was really hot and all the animals were stressed and panting.
 The dogs would at least drink in the truck but not the cats.
-We decided we better go home so they could relax, then come back out.
+We decided we better go home so they could relax, then head back out.
 {% figure caption:"*The cats hate roadtrips more and more each time.*" %}
 [![](/images/cats_truck_.jpg){:width="60%"}](/images/cats_truck.jpg)
 {% endfigure %}